Darkhogg/polyethylene/README.md

 #### `.repeat(value)`

-Creates a new `SyncSequence` that will infinitely yield the given `value`.
+Creates a new `SyncIterable` that will infinitely yield the given `value`.

 #### `.iterate(function[, options = {}])`

-Creates a new `Sequence` that yields the result of continuously calling the given `function`.
+Creates a new `Iterable` that yields the result of continuously calling the given `function`.
-The resulting sequence will be a `SyncSequence` or an `AsyncSequence` depending on whether the function returns Promises or not:
+The resulting sequence will be a `SyncIterable` or an `AsyncIterable` depending on whether the function returns Promises or not:

-  - If the first call to `function` returns a Promise, an `AsyncSequence` is returned.
+  - If the first call to `function` returns a Promise, an `AsyncIterable` is returned.
-    You may force this function to return an `AsyncSequence` by setting `options.async` to a truthy value.
+    You may force this function to return an `AsyncIterable` by setting `options.async` to a truthy value.
-  - If the first call to `function` returns anything but a Promise, a `SyncSequence` is returned.
+  - If the first call to `function` returns anything but a Promise, a `SyncIterable` is returned.

 The passed `function` will be called with the result of the last call and no bound `this`.